-Can be provided by programmer and checked by type-system, or inferred by the language (ML, Haskell).
-(C# allows simple var n = 5; and infers $n \in int$).
+Usually provided by programmer and checked by type-system; sometimes inferred by the language (ML, Haskell).
+(Rust, Java, C# all do some type-inference.)

 dynamically-typed: Language knows the type of every value.

 But a variable might hold values of different types, over its lifetime. php, javascript, racket.
 Each value (incl. primitive types) includes some extra "tag" bits, indicating its type.